Passer Rating Calculator

 Passer Rating vs QBR: What's the Difference?

-Two rating systems, two different philosophies.
-Here's how traditional passer rating compares to ESPN's Total QBR.
+Two quarterback rating systems, two different philosophies.
+Here's how the traditional NFL passer rating formula compares to ESPN's Total QBR.

 NFL Passer Rating

-• βœ“ Purely based on box score statistics
+• Purely based on box score passing stats

 ESPN QBR